-The author briefly notes that the minor characters "managed to find their happiness in due course".
+The author briefly notes that "Paulie, Helen, and the others also managed to find their happiness in due course".

-It looks like the minor characters were denied their happy ending, but the author notes that not everything's as happy as it would first appear for the main characters; Bianca begins having an affair with Paulie behind Ace's back, Carol's siblings begin plotting against her for the throne, and Dirk's men don't respect him because they preferred the old captain and view him as an interloper.
+It looks like the minor characters were denied their happy ending, but the author notes that not everything's as happy as it would first appear for the main characters: Bianca begins having an affair with Paulie behind Ace's back, and Ace is furious when he finds out.
+Carol becomes isolated and lonely, and is unaware that her mother, Massive Numbered Siblings, and a few cousins are all separately plotting against her for the throne.
+Dirk's men don't respect him because they preferred the old captain and view him as an interloper.

-Double Subverted: And then the side characters are all/mostly killed as part of a Sequel Hook.
+The side characters (except Paulie, who ends up alone yet again) are killed as part of a Sequel Hook.

-Plotted A Good Waste: The author did this deliberately to make the ending bittersweet; the more the audience thought about it, the more they would realize how the happy ending wasn't all that happy.
+Plotted A Good Waste: The original plan was to have every non-evil character win out.
+However, the author deliberately leaves out the side characters to make the ending bittersweet; the more the audience thought about it, the more they would realize how the "happy" ending wasn't all that happy.